NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Site Configuration

+### Configuring AWS

+Refer to [Amazon Web Services Configuration](#amazon-web-services-configuration).
+See also [IAM roles for Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).

 ### Domain and Hostname

 Set an 'A' DNS record to resolve to a suitable hostname prefix with your DNS pointing to the IP of the NGINX server.

-### Securing the Site

-The KGE Archive enforces user authentication (using AWS Cognito).
-For this to properly work, the Archive needs to be hosted behind HTTPS / SSL.
-If the server is proxied through a suitable **https** (Translator) hostname, then HTTPS/SSL access will be handled by the NGINX instance running on the core Translator server.
-If you aim for an independent Archive deployment, then the Archive web application access will generally need to be proxied through a locally installed copy of NGINX (next section).
+For performance reasons, a standard web server program (we use NGINX; see the next section) needs to be configured to serve as a proxy to the Archive web application running in the background.

-#### NGINX Installation and Configuration
+### NGINX Installation and Configuration

 NGINX can be operated directly as a program in the operating system or in a Docker container.
 For now, we choose the direct installation option for simplicity of SSL/HTTPS management.
 On Ubuntu, typing: